 Research and Research Interests

 My research covers a breadth of issues related to social phenomena, ranging from the roles actors adopt in networks to the factors influencing death penalty executions.
+To date, my research has produced over half a million dollars in grant funding.

 My substantive research interests include: